1896 Sanriku earthquake: Tsunami

 On the evening of June 15, 1896, communities along the Sanriku coast in northern Japan were celebrating a Shinto holiday and the return of soldiers from the First Sino-Japanese War.
 After a small earthquake, there was little concern because it was so weak and many small tremors had also been felt in the previous few months.
 However, 35 minutes later the first tsunami wave struck the coast, followed by a second a few minutes later.
 The damage was particularly severe because the tsunamis coincided with high tides.
 Most deaths occurred in Iwate and Miyagi although casualties were also recorded from Aomori and Hokkaido.

 The power of the tsunami was great: large numbers of victims were found with broken bodies or missing limbs.
 As was their normal practise each evening, the local fishing fleets were all at sea when the tsunamis struck.
-In the deepwater, the wave went unnoticed.
+In the deepwater, the waves went unnoticed.
 Only when they returned the next morning did they discover the debris and bodies.

 Wave heights of up to 9 m were also measured in Hawaii.
 They destroyed wharves and swept several houses away.

-The word tsunami (from tsu "harbor" + nami "waves.") was coined in consecuence of this disaster.
+The word tsunami (from tsu "harbor" and nami "waves") was coined due to this disaster.

 Legacy

+Many tsunami stones were installed following the disaster.
 Preventive coastal measures were not implemented until after another tsunami struck in 1933.
-Due to higher levels of tsunami awareness, fewer casualties were recorded following the Sanriku earthquake.
+Due to higher levels of tsunami awareness, fewer casualties were recorded following the 1933 Sanriku earthquake.
 Nevertheless, the earthquake of 11 March 2011 caused a huge tsunami that resulted in thousands of deaths across the same region and the nuclear disaster at Fukushima.